Liz94688/test_forFlourish/README.md

 #### Administration Only
 Provides functionality to the client - the local business owner running their own plant shop - to add new plants to the collection, as well as updating all existing plant records.

 The '/add_admin' route has been designed to create a default admin user.
-Register as Administrator in the following way to navigate the Admin Only pages of the website:
+Login in as the Administrator in the following way to navigate the Admin Only pages of the website:
-* Name: admin
-* Email: admin@myself
 * Username: admin
 * Password: admin